ksu-cs-textbooks/cis527/content/3-core-networking-services/11-dns.md

 The DNS specification includes many different types of records.
 The most commonly used ones are listed here.
 For example, an `A` record is used to list a specific IPv4 address for a host name, whereas a `CNAME` record is used to provide an alias for another domain name.
 For this lab assignment, you'll be configuring a DNS server using BIND within your network and using several of these record types, so let's take a look at how that works.

 Here I have configured an Ubuntu VM as directed in Lab 3 to act as a DHCP and DNS server.
 I also have a second Ubuntu VM acting as our client.
-Finally, I have disabled the DHCP server in VMWare on this network segment.
+Finally, I have disabled the DHCP server in VMware on this network segment.

 First, on my server, I'm going to start Wireshark so we can capture these packets.
 I'll also add a filter for `dns` to make sure we only see the DNS server packets.